machal/cssmine-content/css3-font-face.md

 File Formats of Web Fonts
 -------------------------

-If you are not using cloud solution such as Typekit or Google Fonts and you are using your own font files, you need to have at least a minimum knowledge of file
+If you are not using a cloud solution such as Typekit or Google Fonts and you are using your own font files, you need to have at least a minimum knowledge of file formats:
-formats:

 -   **WOFF** (Web Open Font Format) – it is the predominant file format.
     However, it is supported by MSIE from version 9 and by Android Browser from